-Private keys constitute what is arguably the most critical aspect of crypto ownership.
+Private keys are arguably the most critical aspect of crypto ownership.
 Generated to serve as your digital signature, this string of characters controls access to your assets on the blockchain.

-This is why running into private key issues is something every cryptocurrency holder dreads, with the slightest of problems being enough to block access to your tokens on the blockchain.
+Encountering private key issues is something every cryptocurrency holder dreads, as the slightest issue can block access to their tokens on the blockchain.

 Understanding private keys, how they work, and how they are formatted is important to any crypto enthusiast.
 It enables you to better diagnose and take the appropriate measures to solve any wallet issues you’re experiencing.

-Similarly, most wallets generate their public and private keys from a 12-24 word phrase known as the seed, recovery, or mnemonic phrase.
-A seed phrase can be used to generate any number of private-public key pairs, which can then be used to transact and manage crypto assets.
+Similarly, most wallets generate their public and private keys from a 12-to 24-word phrase known as a seed, recovery, or mnemonic phrase.
+A seed phrase can generate any number of private-public key pairs, which can then be used to transact and manage crypto assets.

 Private keys are the more sensitive of the two.
-This is because, as your digital signature, they are taken as proof of ownership of a wallet and its assets.
-Thus, they are used to sign off on transactions and give approval to smart contracts when interacting with DeFi protocols.
+As your digital signature, it is taken as proof of ownership of a wallet and its assets.
+They are used to sign off on transactions and to approve smart contracts when interacting with DeFi protocols.

 Private key formats